open-mmlab/mmcv/docs/en/get_started/installation.md

 a.
 Install the full version.

 Before installing mmcv, make sure that PyTorch has been successfully installed following the [official guide](https://pytorch.org/).
-For M1 MacOS users, please make sure you are using `PyTorch Nightly`.
+For macOS M1 users, please make sure you are using `PyTorch Nightly`.

 We provide pre-built mmcv packages (recommended) with different PyTorch and CUDA versions to simplify the building for **Linux and Windows systems**.
 In addition, you can run [check_installation.py](https://github.com/open-mmlab/mmcv/blob/2.x/.dev_scripts/check_installation.py) to check the installation of mmcv after running the installation commands.